 Academic Coordinator, The Learning Center

-Pam recently joined the team at J Bar J Learning Center as the Academic Coordinator of the Boys Ranch and J5 programs.
-Previously, she spent 3 years at Cascade Youth and Family, the LOFT, a transitional living program and homeless shelter for teens.
+Pam joined the team at J Bar J Learning Center as the Academic Coordinator of the Boys Ranch and J5 programs following 3 years at Cascade Youth and Family, the LOFT, a transitional living program and homeless shelter for teens.
 Pam started her work with youth in 1988, spending 10 years working as a wilderness field instructor for several organizations including Outward Bound, the Connecticut Wilderness School, and the Oregon Museum of Science and Industry.
-Pam taught at an alternative middle school for the Bend Lapine School District and worked for15 years in residential therapeutic programs as an Academic Instructor, Academic Director, and Case Manager.
-She holds a BA in Environmental Science and Liberal Arts from Prescott College, an MS in Environmental Science and Communications from Antioch University New England, and is finishing up her MAT in Secondary Teaching with Language Arts and Social Studies endorsements at Oregon State University.
+Pam taught at an alternative middle school for the Bend-La Pine School District and worked for 15 years in residential therapeutic programs as an Academic Instructor, Academic Director, and Case Manager.
+She holds a BA in Environmental Science and Liberal Arts from Prescott College, an MS in Environmental Science and Communications from Antioch University New England, and finished her MAT in Secondary Teaching with English Language Arts and Social Studies endorsements at Oregon State University in 2017.
 Pam is committed to helping youth discover how they can be successful lifelong learners.
 She is an avid cyclist and enjoys all of the outdoor activities that Central Oregon has to offer.

 Wanting to be a teacher since the 5th grade, Erik Sieber began volunteering with youth at the Central Oregon Boys and Girls Club during his summer breaks from college, eventually working for the Organization for 3 years while obtaining his Graduate Degree in Education.
 Endorsed in Social Studies and Language Arts, Erik began teaching in the public high schools in 1999.
 He believes in challenging youth to become successful in overcoming their hardships and struggles through hard work and passion.